maxpenner/DECT-NR-Plus-SDR/README.md

 ### loopback

 This firmware is a simulation with a single device which loops its TX signal back into its own RX path.
 It is used to test the SDR functionality such as synchronization and packet error rate (PER) over SNR.
-The wireless channel model can be switched in `radio.json` from AWGN channel to a doubly selective Rayleigh fading channel.
+The wireless channel model can be switched in `radio.json` from an AWGN channel to a doubly selective Rayleigh fading channel.

 ### p2p